Part-DB/Part-DB-server/docs/configuration.md

   (e.g. `DATABASE_URL=mysql://user:password@127.0.0.1:3306/part-db`).
 For sqlite use the following format to specify the absolute path where it should be located `sqlite:///path/part/app.db`.
 You can use `%kernel.project_dir%` as placeholder for the Part-DB root folder (e.g. `sqlite:///%kernel.project_dir%/var/app.db`)
+* `DATABASE_MYSQL_USE_SSL_CA`: If this value is set to `1` or `true` and a MySQL connection is used, then the connection is encrypted by SSL/TLS and the server certificate is verified against the system CA certificates or the CA certificate bundled with Part-DB.
+Set `DATABASE_MYSQL_SSL_VERIFY_CERT` if you want to accept all certificates.
 * `DEFAULT_LANG`: The default language to use server wide (when no language is explicitly specified by a user or via language chooser).
 Must be something like `en`, `de`, `fr`, etc.
 * `DEFAULT_TIMEZONE`: The default timezone to use globally, when a user has no timezone specified.
 Must be something